-It is true that some potential clients come into the law office with what seems like a difficult case.
+Some potential clients indeed come into the law office with what seems like a difficult case.
 It is true as well that a lawyer needs to point out the potential cons of any case.
-At the same time, it is important for attorneys to give potential clients IRAC answers to their questions where they also give the pros.
-What most potentially clients need are even-handed assessments of their goals so that they can make an informed decision, not complete and utter negativity.
+At the same time, attorneys need to give potential clients IRAC answers to their questions where they also give the pros.
+What most potential clients need are even-handed assessments of their goals so that they can make an informed decision, not complete and utter negativity.

 It is also important to realize that no lawyer has a crystal ball.
 Thus, when an attorney first meets a potential client, it is just a first meeting.
 This means that there may be additional facts that the attorney does not know about yet that could impact the case.
 It also might be the case that nobody could predict with certainty what a judge or jury would do.

 In this vein, any attorney who has practiced long enough will also agree that there are some cases where their client came out substantially better than they ever imagined at the first meeting.
 There are also other cases where a client came out worse than what the attorney had originally thought.

 When a potential client is facing a legal matter, they need a lawyer to represent them no matter their situation.
 Lawyers can help any client through important legal matters.
 But lawyers who play the naysayer role of Debbie Downer (or Bob Bummer) do nothing but chase the potential clients away.
 These potential clients then end up being represented by another lawyer who was more even-handed in their assessment of the situation.
 For this reason, lawyers who need new business really need to keep their naysayer tendencies in check.

 If you have any thoughts, feel free to share them below.